ml-tuw/ml-tuw.github.io/teaching/ws2324/projects/projects_pi/gnn_privacy_adversarial_tradeoff.md

 **Suggested Approach**:
 Implementation/adaptation of robust GNNs and evaluation of the privacy/utility trade-off on benchmark datasets against a number of privacy attacks.
+A possible focus can be on private/adversarial perturbations on the edges of the graphs: how does the accuracy of an adversarially attacked GNN compare to that of a private one?

 **Related Work**: